Crocus City Hall: History

+During its operation, Crocus City Hall hosted concerts by over a hundred renowned performers from Russia and other countries, as well as theater productions, sports events, and children's shows.
 Notable performers at the venue have included Scorpions, Smokie, the Pet Shop Boys, Nazareth, a-ha, Sting, Elton John, Thomas Anders and Vanessa May.
-The Miss Universe 2013 pageant was also held at the venue, which included a stage appearance by Donald Trump.
 It also was the location of the Top Hit Music Awards in several years and the Russian version of The Masked Singer.